HOME SEARCH ALL TOPICS

 Scythe blades had to be sharpened frequently; a blunt blade led to inefficient cutting with the user grunting and flailing around.

-The sheaves had to be dry before the stage of separating the grain, so they were manhandled into what were known as stooks to dry in the sun.
-A stook was a group of sheaves which were stood up against each other.
+If the sheaves had been left lying flat on the ground, they would never dry well enough for the grain to be separated out.
+So they were manhandled into what were known as stooks to dry in the sun.
+A stook was a group of sheaves which were stood up against each other, the ears of grain uppermost.

 Good weather was crucial for complete drying.
 A little rain didn't matter at this stage, though, as long as there was enough sunshine to dry the stooks afterwards.